Hauh4444/Auction-House/README.md

 ### MySQL Database

 1. Ensure you have [MySQL Workbench 8.0](https://dev.mysql.com/downloads/installer/) installed on your machine or any other MySQL database management tool.
-2. Create a new database named `auctionhouse`.
+2. Create a new database.
+3. Use the name of this database in the .env file as `DB`.
-3. In MySQL Workbench, click on `File` → `Open SQL Script`.
+4. In MySQL Workbench, click on `File` → `Open SQL Script`.
-4. Select the required SQL file located in `mysql-database/Data Dumps/`.
+5. Select the required SQL file located in `mysql-database/Data Dumps/`.
-5. Press `Ctrl` + `Shift` + `Enter` to run the script and import all tables and data into the database.
+6. Press `Ctrl` + `Shift` + `Enter` to run the script and import all tables and data into the database.
+7. In MySQL Workbench, click on `Administration` → `Users and Privelages` → `Add Account`.
+8. Use the credentials of this account in the .env file as `DB_USER` and `DB_PASSWORD`.

 ## Usage